64. Take a look at the sun in this picture, where it is trapped between two stones.

 It looks so small you might think that you could catch it!

 We have noted that the Whispering Knights are placed a little below the top of the rise on which they stand.
 There are only two possible reasons for this.
 One is to hide a distant peak south that would otherwise appear above the near horizon and spoil it, and the other is to get a clearer picture of a star or two as they rise and set.

-Option one can be counted out, since there are not distance peaks south to break up the near horizon.
+Option one can be counted out since there are no distance peaks south to break up the near horizon.

 Option two: The extinction angle of a star or stars.
-When viewed over a level horizon, i.e. zero altitude, stars become invisible as they approach the ground due to having to pass through several layers of atmosphere.
-The placing of the Knights a little below the peak, means that these stones - this family of stones in humanoid form - were placed to view everything that rises and sets in the south.
-And there was and is so much to see.
+When viewed over a level horizon, stars become invisible as they approach the ground due to having to pass through several layers of the atmosphere.
+Placing the Knights a little below the peak means that these stones - this family of stones in humanoid form - were positioned to view everything that rises and sets in the south.
+And there was and still is so much to see.

 65. The humanoid family of stones known as the Whispering Knights